The Sample Complexity of Auctions with Side Information: Single-item Auctions in the

-We will prove the theorem by reducing it to the finite support case.
+We will prove the theorem by reducing it to the finite-support case.
 To do so, we first introduce a technical lemma showing that a standard discretization of the value space decreases the optimal revenue by at most $\epsilon$ additively.